SystemsApproach/private5g/preface.rst

 understand the opportunity to bring best-practices from those systems to the mobile cellular network.
-On paper (and in the press) 5G had set an ambitious goal of transformative changes, adopting a cloud-inspired architecture and suppporting a new set of innovative services.
+On paper (and in the press) 5G had set an ambitious goal of transformative changes, adopting a cloud-inspired architecture and supporting a new set of innovative services.
 But the gap between that aspirational story and the reality of 40 years of network operators and hardware vendors protecting their incumbent advantages made for a challenging pivot.
-So we started with the basics, and set out to explain the fundmental networking concepts and design principles behind the myriad of acronyms that dominate mobile cellular networking.
+So we started with the basics, and set out to explain the fundamental networking concepts and design principles behind the myriad of acronyms that dominate mobile cellular networking.